bharathkrishnan/bharathkrishnan.github.com/PeterBregman.md

-# Peter Bregman:  Books Read 0 / 1
+# Peter Bregman:  Books Read 0 / 1, Avg Rating: 0.0

 ## ![Four Seconds: All the Time You Need to Replace Counter-Productive Habits with Ones That Really Work](https://covers.openlibrary.org/b/isbn/9780062372420-S.jpg) Four Seconds: All the Time You Need to Replace Counter-Productive Habits with Ones That Really Work
 *[Peter Bregman](../PeterBregman)*